rwiankowski/homeserver-nixos/docs/ARR_STACK_SETUP.md

 **Time required:** 10 minutes
 **URL:** `https://homarr.home.yourdomain.com`

-Homarr provides a beautiful dashboard to monitor all your services.
+Homarr provides a modern, feature-rich dashboard to monitor and manage all your services.

-**Note:** This server uses Homarr v1+ from the homarr-labs organization, which includes many improvements over the legacy version including better authentication, more integrations, and enhanced customization options.
+**Note:** This server uses Homarr v1+ (currently v1.43.1), which includes significant improvements over the legacy version:
+- Built-in user authentication and management
+- SSO support (OIDC/LDAP) for enterprise integration
+- 30+ service integrations with real-time updates
+- Built-in search across all your services
+- 11,000+ icons in the icon picker
+- WebSocket-based real-time updates
+- Enhanced drag-and-drop customization

 #### Initial Setup

+1. **First Visit**
-1. Open Homarr web interface
+   - Open Homarr web interface
+   - You may be prompted to create an account (if authentication is enabled)
-2. You'll see a default dashboard or setup wizard
+   - Otherwise, you'll see a default dashboard

+2. **Enable Authentication** (Recommended for shared servers)
+   - Settings → Users
+   - Create user accounts for family members
+   - Set different permission levels
+   - Each user gets their own customizable dashboard

 #### Customise Dashboard

-1. Click the **Edit** button (pencil icon)
+1. Click the **Edit** button (pencil icon) to enter edit mode
 2. **Add tiles** for your services:
    - Jellyfin
    - Jellyseerr